celestiaorg/celestia-node/docs/adr/adr-010-incentivized-testnet-monitoring.md

 ### How can a node operator monitor their own node?

 Node operators have the option of running their own instance of OTEL Collector to collect metrics from their nodes.
-Rough steps:
+A minimal guide for node operators to collect telemetry from their nodes follows:

+#### How to monitor celestia-node with Grafana Cloud

 1. [Install celestia-node](https://docs.celestia.org/developers/celestia-node)
-2. Start a Grafana instance.
-If you'd like to use a cloud-hosted Grafana, sign up for an account on <https://grafana.com/>
+2. Sign up for an account on [Grafana](https://grafana.com/)
-3. [Install OTEL Collector](https://opentelemetry.io/docs/collector/getting-started/).
+3. [Install OTEL Collector](https://opentelemetry.io/docs/collector/getting-started/) on the same machine as celestia-node.
 If on a Linux machine follow [these steps](https://opentelemetry.io/docs/collector/getting-started/#linux-packaging=).
 OTEL Collector should start automatically immediately after installation.
 4. Configure OTEL Collector to receive metrics from celestia-node by confirming your `/etc/otelcol/config.yaml` has the default config:

     ```yaml